graphql/graphiql/README.md

 ### How To Setup/Implement GraphiQL
 [![Edit graphiql-example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/graphiql-example-nhzvc)
-(requires no create react app configuration)
+(works with `create-react-app` without requiring additional configuration)

 The [GraphiQL Readme](packages/graphiql#readme) explains some of the ways to implement GraphiQL, and we also have the [examples](examples) directory as well!